Equal Employment Opportunities

 QUALIFICATIONS:

-• Valid Washington State driver’s license, insurance and reliable access to personal vehicle as well as ability to drive program vehicles.
+• Valid Washington State driver’s license, auto insurance and reliable access to personal vehicle as well as ability to drive agency vehicles as required.

 SALARY AND BENEFITS: